 - The LIN and ROT sliders divide the total thrust between the linear (translation) and rotational (attitude) modes respectively,

 with LIN + ROT ≤ 100% (e.g. 20% / 20% is a valid setting that limits the total allocated thrust).

 - The Power Saturation slider controls the allocated electrical power as a function of the commanded thrust.
-The default setting will offer better ISP at low thrust as a trade-off with power consumption.

 Note: the term “maneuvering” may be misleading considering that MRUs are powerful engines in their own right and can draw large amounts of electrical power from the ship’s electrical system.
 Due to their relatively low ISP they may also consume large amounts of hydrogen and significantly affect the overall ΔV budget.

 As a general rule: the lower the commanded MRU thrust and impulse, the better.

 The main CSN F9’s flight controls are located in the Helm Station: